DataDog/agent-linux-install-script/README.md

 ## Install script configuration options
-The install script also comes with its own configuration options for testing purpose.
+The install script also comes with its own configuration options.

 >[!WARNING]
-> These options are intended for Datadog internal use only.
+>Options prefixed with `TESTING_` are intended for Datadog internal use only.

 | Variable | Description|
 |-|-|